boss0077/IaaC-UltDevopsProj/README.md

   Since we dont have DNS we have to over write it in our personal lap with the IP which we get by nslookup

   the path to put the info is - sudo vim /etc/hosts

+  Later install ArgoCD using helm and configure to repo such that if any update in manifest it will automatically deploy.